dgromer/movhm/README.md

 # movhm

-A R package for displaying and analyzing group movement data from e.g. evacuation research or virtual reality studies.
+An R package for displaying and analyzing group movement data from e.g. evacuation research or virtual reality studies.

 ## Installation